stellargraph/stellargraph/README.md

 import pandas as pd
 from sklearn import model_selection

+def load_my_data():
-# load data into Pandas DataFrames, e.g. from CSV files or a database
+    # your own code to load data into Pandas DataFrames, e.g. from CSV files or a database
+    ...

 nodes, edges, targets = load_my_data()

 # Use scikit-learn to compute training and test sets
 train_targets, test_targets = model_selection.train_test_split(targets, train_size=0.5)
 ```

 #### Graph machine learning model

 This is the only part that is specific to StellarGraph.
 The machine learning model consists of some graph convolution layers followed by a layer to compute the actual predictions as a TensorFlow tensor.
 StellarGraph makes it easy to construct all of these layers via the `GCN` model class.
 It also makes it easy to get input data in the right format via the `StellarGraph` graph data type and a data generator.